tribhuwan-kumar/NVIMColorPicker/README.md

 # NVIMColorPicker
-Nvim plugin for picking colors from colorscheme
+Nvim plugin for picking colors from colorschemes

 ## Example:
 ![image](https://github.com/tribhuwan-kumar/NVIMColorPicker/assets/118052427/9a026686-d06b-43a6-a372-b21dbf544b21)